objcio/articles/2014-10-10-receipt-validation.md

 - **Validate several times**: validate the receipt at startup and periodically during the application lifetime.
 The more validation code you have, the more an attacker has to work.
 - **Obfuscate strings**: never let the strings used in validation in clear form as it can help an attacker to locate or hack the validation code.
 String obfuscation can use xoring, value shifting, bit masking, or anything else that makes the string human-unreadable.
-- **Obfuscate the result of receipt validation**: don't wrap the validation into a simple boolean test; it is easy to bypass.
-Instead, you can use blocks, function callback, or any indirection that makes the result not obvious.
+- **Obfuscate the result of receipt validation**: never let the literal strings used in validation in clear form (i.e. "en0," "AppleCertificateRoot," etc.) as it can help an attacker to locate or hack the validation code.
+In order to obfuscate strings, you can use apply algorithms like xor-ing, value shifting, bit masking, or anything else that makes the result appears as random bytes.
 - **Harden the code flow**: use an [opaque predicate][wikipedia-opaque-predicate] (i.e. a condition only known at runtime) to make your validation code flow hard to follow.
 Opaque predicates are typically made of function call results which are not known at compile time.
 You can also use loops, goto statements, static variables, or any control flow structure where you'd usually not need one.
 - **Use static libraries**: if you include third-party code, link it statically whenever it is possible; static code is harder to patch, and you do not depend on external code that can change.
 - **Tamper-proof the sensitive functions**: make sure that sensitive functions have not been replaced or patched.
-As a function can have several behaviors based on its input arguments, make calls with invalid arguments; if it does not return an error or the right return code, then it may be have been replaced or patched.
+As a function can have several behaviors based on its input arguments, make calls with invalid arguments; if the function does not return an error or the correct return code, then it may be have been replaced, patched, or tampered with.

 #### Don'ts